nasa/VITALS/CONTRIBUTE.md

     git pull upstream dev
     ```

+    - You can check the status of your local copy of the repository to see what changes have been made using:

+    ```
+    git status
+    ```

     - Commit locally as you progress using `git add` and `git commit`.` For example, updating a readme.md file:

     ```